 Kaiser Permanente, the California- based health-care behemoth, is moving east.
-In a bid to shake up the East Coast market, Kaiser will compete for emergency-room patients with HCA Holdings Inc. (HCA), the largest for-profit hospital chain in the U.S.
+In a bid to shake up the East Coast market, Kaiser will compete for emergency-room patients with HCA Holdings Inc. (HCA:US), the largest for-profit hospital chain in the U.S.

 Kaiser has completed four of five “multi-specialty centers” in the Washington area, at a cost of about $2 billion.
 The facilities will test the market for patients that might otherwise go to emergency rooms to receive treatment for routine matters such as broken bones or ear infections.